Families of Berkovich spaces: Regular sequences

-The validity locus of~i) on~$Z$ is Zariski-open, and that of~ii)' is also Zariski-open by prop.~\ref{exflatflatopen}.
-Therefore the set of points of~$Z$ at which the equivalent conditions~a) and~b) are fulfilled is Zariski-open, which ends the proof.~$\Box$
+The locus of validity of (a) on~$Z$ is Zariski-open, and that of~(c) is also Zariski-open by Proposition \ref{prop-exactflat-locus}.
+Therefore the set of points of~$Z$ at which the equivalent conditions~(i) and (ii) are fulfilled is Zariski-open. \end{proof}